 First Nations organizations (e.g. FNFC, FSMC, aggregate groups or AAROM bodies) may be used to coordinate regional engagement sessions.

 Additional, broad reaching methods will be utilized to provide opportunities for interested groups to provide feedback into the process.
 These methods may include, but are not limited to web based forums, public sessions, and targeted outreach.

+Non-governmental environmental organizations will be provided with opportunities to provide information for consideration of the MODWG and FN-DFO Committee as well as review options and recommendations..

 G. Workflow